There are things you can try to overcome your phobia.

 Exposure therapy (desensitisation)

 If you have agoraphobia, you might start by going outside your house for a very short time.
-Then increase the amount of time you spend outside and the distance you travel from your house.
+Then you can increase the amount of time you spend outside and the distance you travel from your house.

 Other self-help techniques